Joseph Potaski: Transportation

 On 27 March 1802, Potaski was arraigned before the Sussex Spring Assizes at Horsham, Sussex.
 Along with a John O'Brien, he faced charges of stealing a woman's hair shawl from Mrs. Pollard's shop in Newhaven, Sussex.
 Potaski was sentenced to several years' transportation to Australia.
 He was transported on the ship HMS Calcutta.
 His wife, Catherine and infant son, Joseph, also accompanied Potaski, as free settlers.
 Under the command of Lieutenant Colonel David Collins, the Calcutta left Portsmouth, and arrived at Port Phillip Bay on 9 October 1803.
-Collins was charged with establishing a new settlement, at present-day Sorrento.
+Collins was charged with establishing a new settlement, at present-day Sorrento, Victoria.
 However, he found the area to be unsuitable for settlement and departed on 20 January 1804 for Hobart.
 This time the Potaskis travelled on Ocean, which anchored at Risdon Cove on 17 February 1804.
 It was at this time that Catherine Potaski gave birth to a daughter, Catherine Jnr., the first person of European descent to be born and baptised in Tasmania.
 Potaski's wife, Catherine, was granted land at Clarence Plains, and Potaski himself received his freedom in 1810.
 By 1816 the Potaski family was supplying the colony with more corn than was needed for a whole year.
 The Potaskis also supplied the whole commissariat with wheat.

 Family

 Joseph Potaski's, son Joseph Jnr. was convicted in March 1821 at Sydney, New South Wales, for being a part of a party that burgled Mr. Thrupp's house.
 Potaski Jnr. was hanged for the crime at Hobart on 28 April 1821.
 Joseph's sister, Catherine, had also been in trouble.
 In 1820, at the age of 16, Catherine had given birth to an illegitimate son, William.
 William died in 1823, at the age of three years.
 Catherine had also been accused of being a prostitute, and didn't enjoy the favour of Hobart's first Catholic chaplain, Father Conolly.
 However, Catherine was able to recover.
-She married on 29 June 1824, to Irishmen Edward McDonald, at St. Virgils church, Hobart, Tasmania.
+She married on 29 June 1824, to Irishman Edward McDonald, at St. Virgils church, Hobart, Tasmania.
 Catherine and Edward had a large family, and eventually migrated to Lara, Victoria.
 Catherine died in Geelong, Victoria on 30 January 1877.